-In this article I interview international communication expert and bestselling author Nicholas Boothman about how to make people like you in 90 seconds or less.
+In this article I interview international communication expert and bestselling author Nicholas Boothman about the key lessons in his bestselling book: How to make people like you in 90 seconds or less

 In this article: